311Roman Emperor, Diocletian, dies in Aspalathos (present-day Split, Croatia) at age 66.

 1925Country singer, Ferlin Husky, is born in Cantwell (present-day Park Hills), St. Francois County, Missouri.
 He had two dozen Top 20 hits on the Billboard country charts between 1953 and 1975.
 His hits include Gone and Wings of a Dove.

-1926Businessman, Charles Edward Ringling, dies in Florida at age 63.
+1926Businessman, Charles Edward Ringling, dies in Sarasota Bay, Florida, at age 63.
 He co-founded the Ringling Brothers Circus.

 1927The first Laurel and Hardy film, Putting Pants on Philip, is released.